Conformal symmetries in the extremal process of two-dimensional discrete Gaussian Free Field: Main results

-As is well known (and follows from \eqref{E:1.1}), the DGFF has the \emph{Gibbs-Markov property}: given $U\subset V$, conditional on $\{h_x^V\colon x\in U\}$, the field in~$U$ is a sum of independent copies of~$h^U$ and a random Gaussian function which is a harmonic extension to~$U$ of the values of~$h^V$ in~$V\smallsetminus U$; see \eqref{e:2.3} for a precise formulation.
+A very useful facts about the DGFF is that it obeys the \emph{Gibbs-Markov property}: Given $U\subseteq V$, conditional on $\{h_x^V\colon x\in V \setminus U\}$, the field in~$U$ is the sum of~$h^U$ and an independent random Gaussian function, which is the harmonic extension to~$U$ of the values of~$h^V$ in~$V\smallsetminus U$; see \eqref{e:2.3} for a precise formulation.
 This is reflected for measures $Z^D$ as follows:

 \begin{theorem}[Gibbs-Markov property] Let $D,\widetilde D\in\mathfrak D$ with $\wt{ D} \subseteq D$ but $\leb(D\smallsetminus\widetilde D)=0$.
 Then

 where $Z^{\wt{ D}}$ and $ \Phi^{ D, \wt{ D}}$ on the right are independent and (as before) $\alpha:=2/\sqrt g$.
 (The right-hand side~\eqref{e:1.9a} is meaningful since $Z^{\widetilde D}$ (as well as~$Z^D$) puts zero mass on $D\smallsetminus\widetilde D$ a.s.) \end{theorem}